shuklasp10/concepts/React.md

 - Whenever component is re-rendered due to any state themeStyle will create different object with same value but different reference.
 - this different object will trigger useEffect
 - Even though dark state is not changed and themeStyle is same still useEffect will log
-- to prevent this we can use `useMemo` to memoize themestyle and change only when dark is changed
+- to prevent this we can use `useMemo` to memoize theme style and change only when dark is changed

 ```jsx
 const themeStyle = useMemo(()=>{